amandamartin-dev/women-led-open-source/README.md

 [Awesome4girls](https://github.com/cristianoliveira/awesome4girls) - A curated list of inclusive events/projects/initiatives for women in the tech area.

+[Django Girls](https://github.com/DjangoGirls)- Django Girls is a non-profit organization that empowers and helps women to organize free, one-day programming workshops by providing tools, resources, and support.
+They have a number of open source projects on their GitHub page.

 [Open Source Queens](https://app.daily.dev/squads/opensourcequeens/ay9Tv4cYCMwzSIGvILfxHhqIuetuDIeO1jJ9o80h6hg) -This is a space for women and non-binary individuals to share their experiences in the open source community.
 Whether you're a maintainer, founder, or contributor, we welcome you to join our community!

 [PyLadies](https://github.com/pyladies) - PyLadies is a global mentorship group focused on helping more marginalized genders become active participants & leads in the Python open-source community